MuGdxy/GalDesigner/Documents/Application.md

 Application gets commands from GalEngine,So it will known what should draw or what music should play and so on.

 See more in [Application.Presenter.md](/Application.Presenter.md)

-## Control

-Application also manager controls.
-In this case, Application only render it.